travis-ci/docs-travis-ci-com/user/docker.md

 ### Installing a newer Docker version

-The pre-installed Docker version is possibly not the latest.
 You can upgrade to the latest version and use any new Docker features by manually updating `docker-engine` in the `before_install` step of your `.travis.yml`: